Canada-U.S. Trade War

 - Automatically recognize certified workers from another jurisdiction for a minimum of 120 days allowing them to work while obtaining any necessary provincial credentials.

-- Plans to pass legislation to remove personal restriction on importing more than 12 pints or 6.8 litres of beer.
+- Plans to pass legislation to remove personal restrictions on importing more than 12 pints or 6.8 litres of beer.
 This will require a legislative amendment to the Liquor Control Act once the legislature is sitting again on March 18.

 - Promotion of “NB Made”: